Acupressure: Ancient Healing For a Modern World

 This point is located on the inside of the leg, four finger-widths above the ankle in the depression under the tibia bone.
 This point can be very helpful for many urologic and pelvic disorders.
 Regulates menstrual cramps, aids in water retention, as well as fatigue and insomnia.
 Avoid during pregnancy.

 Liver 3 (LV3): Great Surge (Gates of Pain)

 You need to take off your shoe to find this point.
 It is found in the depression below the web between your big toe and second toe.
 This is an excellent area to stimulate for stress, low back pain, high blood pressure, limb pain, insomnia and emotional upset.

 Congratulations!
-You’ve activated your body’s own self-healing power!
+You’ve activated your body’s own restorative power!
 Here’s to better health, balance, and well-being.
-Caution: If you have a serious or life-threatening illness such as heart disease or cancer, please consult with your physician before practicing Acupressure.
+Caution: If you have a serious or life-threatening illness such as heart disease or cancer, or if you are pregnant, please consult with your physician before practicing Acupressure.